cheshire-cat-ai/core/V2_DEV_NOTES.md

   uv publish --token={TOKEN}
   ```

-- the docker is broken btw
+- docker has been removed from core; the blessed path is `uv`

 ## Agents